 In Live Mode, Sims can be controlled and their life can progress.
 The player has control over pretty much every aspect of the life of their sim, including the speed that the time passes, this is useful to fast forward boring parts of the day, such as sleep, watching TV and much more.
 In live mode sims can interact with other sims, create relationships, families, get jobs, gain skills and so much more.
 The player can decide the fate of the sims that they have control of, whether the sim will live happily ever after or whether the sims life will take a more sinister turn.

 Unlike all of the previous sims games, the Sims 4 does not offer a way to easily use downloads.
 “Downloads” are files in which you modify the game, you can find clothes, objects, sims and much more online, and this can make your base game much more enjoyable and personalised, which is a major flaw for the sims 4.

 Obviously, gameplay depends on which platform you choose to play the game.
 The sims 3 was, sometimes, a little laggy and slow, and the sims 4 seems to have improved.
-However, from time to time, specially on a console, it appears to freeze while changing modes.
-While gameplay is fun, and there a few more features than previous games, not all that much has changed, making the game seem a little pointless.
+However, from time to time, especially on a console, it appears to freeze while changing modes.
+While the gameplay is fun, and they’re a few more features than previous games, not all that much has changed, making the game seem a little pointless.
 The Sims is much better played on PC, as using a console means that the controls are a little more awkward.
 Something that gets a little frustrating is the way that you cancel actions, as sometimes it is not always clear which action you have selected and can

 accidentally cancel the wrong thing.
 At times I have also noticed how sims can take a long pause before performing an action, which also can be frustrating.
-I find gameplay far from smooth, and hope these problems can be fixed in future updates.
+I find gameplay far from smooth and hope these problems can be fixed in future updates.

 Is It Worth It?